scampersand/jekyll-pants/README.md

     work as desired on HTML.

-Unlike the built-in solutions, jekyll-pants works on HTML, making it suitable for applying typographic punctuation to a site of hand-authored HTML pages.
+Unlike the built-in solutions, jekyll-pants works on HTML, making it suitable for applying typographic punctuation to an entire site of hand-authored HTML pages.

 ## Usage